Konoyon/Zenithwiki-/README.md

 # Zenithwiki-
-Small project for the zenith wiki for those who want to collaborate please contect me in the correct server.
+Small project for the zenith wiki.

+For those who want to collaborate please make sure you know who you are pinging by looking at my readme page then contact me in the archivists of the eternal library guild discord server.